Keerikadan03/Javascript-Miniprojects/README.md

 <h1>Welcome to My Mini Project Repository!</h1>

-This repository contains multiple mini projects, each showcasing my skills in HTML, CSS, and JavaScript.
+<p>This repository contains multiple mini projects, each showcasing my skills in HTML, CSS, and JavaScript.
 These projects range from simple web pages to interactive applications.
-Each project is designed to demonstrate my abilities in web development and to provide a portfolio of my work for potential employers or collaborators to review.
+Each project is designed to demonstrate my abilities in web development and to provide a portfolio of my work for potential employers or collaborators to review.</p>

 <h2>How to Use this Repository</h2>